Heerozh/spectre/README.md

 Run the engine to calculate the factor data, return a DataFrame.
 The column is each added factor.

-`delay_factor=True` means that the results will shift(1), in theory you can't trade immediately when you get the factor data.
-If you only use 'Open' prices, you can set it to `False`.
+#### *Auto Delay
+By default, `delay_factor` is True, it means enable auto-delay.
+If 'high, low, close, volume' data is used by a terminal factor (including its upstream), that factor will be delayed by `shift(1)`, because in theory you can't trade on this factor before it generated.
+Others will not be delayed, in order to provide the latest data as much as possible.

+Set to `False` to force engine not delay any factors.

 ### FactorEngine.full_run